Workiva/over_react/lib/src/builder/README.md

     }
     ```

-    It also overrides `UiProps`'s members that were stubbed out, and implements a constructor that delegates to other generated subclasses: one optimized for `JsBackedMap`, and one used for all other `Map`s.
+    It also overrides stubbed out `UiProps` members, and implements a constructor that delegates to other generated subclasses: one optimized for `JsBackedMap`, and one used for all other `Map`s.
     ```dart
     class _$$FooProps extends UiProps with FooProps, $FooProps {
       factory _$$FooProps(Map backingMap) {